JAPAN - BANGKOK - MYANMAR - CAMBODIA - KOH SAMUI - HONG KONG

 The trip was the best trip I’ve ever been to and I had lots of great experiences.
 I had lots of souvenirs to remember the trip and I had lots of fun.
 One fo my favorite memories is the food which was my all time favorite!
 I also thought the people in every country were really nice and calm even if you just met them.
 I will always remember this trip to Asia and how really awesome it was.

-About me: I'm from San Francisco and love to play soccer and lacrosse.
+About me: I'm from San Francisco and love to play soccer.